hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 1. Dobrovidova, O. (2022).
 [Russia begins work on a national permafrost monitoring system](https://www.science.org/doi/10.1126/science.acz9933). *Science, 375* (6576), • DOI: 10.1126/science.acz9933

-permafrost thaws can lead to disasters, for example, collapses of buildings.
+Permafrost thaws can lead to disasters, for example, collapses of buildings.
 Russia has the largest expanse of permafrost in the world, covering 2/3 of the nation.
 In response to this threat, Russia has started to build a national system to monitor permafrost thaws, which is expected to deliver data in 2023 or later.
 Some researchers say, however, that the investment in the system is far from enough to generate sufficient data to monitor the thawing.

 2. Acquisti, A., Brandimarte, A., Hancock, J. (2022).
 [How privacy’s past may shape its future](https://www.science.org/doi/10.1126/science.abj0826). *Science, 375* (6578), • DOI: 10.1126/science.abj0826